jpcloud1577/CppND-Capstone-Snake-Game/README.md

 | The project uses Object Oriented Programming techniques.                            | The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
 | Classes use appropriate access specifiers for class members.                     	| All class data members are explicitly specified as public, protected, or private.
 | Class constructors utilize member initialization lists.                          	| All class members that are set to argument values are initialized through member initialization lists.
 Examples such as `player.cpp`, `game.cpp`, `snake.h`.
-| Classes encapsulate behavior.                                                    	| Appropriate data and functions are grouped into classes.
-Member data that is subject to an invariant is hidden from the user.
-State is accessed via member functions.
-Refer `player.h`, `game.h`.
-| Overloaded functions allow the same function to operate on different parameters. 	| `Controller.h` has `HandleInput` function which is overloaded. `Render.h` has `Render()` and `renderTexture()` functions overloaded.
-| Templates generalize functions in the project.                                   	| File `cleanup.h` has `cleanup` functions that used template

 ### Memory Management